Suspect Arrested In Death Of African American Museum Founder Discovered In Car Trunk

 That man, Ronn Jermaine Bell, has been arrested and charged with first-degree murder.

 "There's no information to lead us to believe this is a hate crime," Baton Rouge Police Chief Murphy Paul said.
-"There's no information that leads up to believe that this incident was motivated by Mrs. Sadie's activism or community efforts."
+"There's no information that leads up to believe that this incident was motivated by Ms. Sadie's activism or community efforts."

 Police found Roberts-Joseph's body in the trunk of her car Friday afternoon, not long before Hurricane Barry touched down on the Louisiana coast Saturday.